jquery/learn.jquery.com/page/ajax/key-concepts.md

 For transporting data in a custom XML schema.

-I am a strong proponent of using the JSON format in most cases, as it provides the most flexibility.
+Consider using the JSON format in most cases, as it provides the most flexibility.
 It is especially useful for sending both HTML and data at the same time.

 ### A is for Asynchronous